WAHU0508/Phase1-Week1-Code-Challenge/README.md

 |25,000 - 29,999 | 850	| 90,000 - 99,999 | 1,600 |
 |30,000 - 34,999 | 900	| 100,000 and above | 1,700 |
 |35,000 - 39,999 | 950|

+## NSSF DEDUCTIONS
+The employer and employee each contribute 6% of pensionable pay